 Xu L, Wang Z, Zhang J, He K, Ferry N, Gatehouse AMR (2010) Cross-resistance of Cry1Ab-selected Asian corn borer to other Cry toxins.
 Journal of Applied Entomology 134(5), 429-438.

 Konrad R, Grabbert M, Ferry N, Gatehouse AMR, Babendreier D (2008) Transgenic plants and pollinators: Potential effects on solitary bees.
 PLoS ONE 3(7), e2664.

-19 papers in international refereed journals, 4 book chapters, editor of 1 book, author of 1 book.
+4 book chapters, editor of 1 book, author of 1 book.